neuefische/web-push/README.md

 ### Create and Upload Git Repository

 The script then constructs a repository name using the cohort ID and session name.
 It prompts the user to confirm the creation of a new remote repository on GitHub.
 If confirmed, the script adds and commits all files to the Git repository and uses the GitHub CLI (`gh`) to create the repository on GitHub, pushing the initial commit.

+### Display the Link to the Repository

+After successfully uploading the repository the script displays the https link to the remote repository in the terminal.

 ## See also